mobile app bar

 Nikola Jokic, Nuggets v Thunder Game 5

 The Oklahoma City Thunder regained control of their semifinal series with a critical 112-105 Game 5 victory over the Denver Nuggets.
-Although OKC deserves plenty of praise, Denver’s fourth quarter collapse is a big talking point in the outcome of the game.
-Three-time MVP Nikola Jokic put forth yet another tremendous performance.
+Despite Nikola Jokic’s heroics, Denver’s fourth-quarter collapse has become the big talking point of the game instead.

 “Bron[LeBron James] gets tired at 40 years old and people question his greatness,” Perkins said.
-“But Jokic gets tired and it’s he needs more help.
+“But Jokic gets tired, and it’s he who needs more help.
 We gotta stop moving the goal post.”

-Stephen A. Smith had some strong opinions regarding Perkins’ comments.
-He addressed the 2008 NBA champion’s stance on a recent episode of ESPN’s First Take.
+Perkins was not alone in accusing the Joker of not being fit enough.
+However, fellow analyst Stephen A. Smith disagreed strongly with Perkins’ comments.
+He addressed the 2008 NBA champion’s view on a recent episode of ESPN’s First Take.
 He believes Jokic deserves a pass for the moments he doesn’t look invincible.

 “You look at a guy like Jokic and dare I say, looking human, it catches you off guard,” Smith said.
 “Using LeBron James as the litmus test to make such an assertion, I disagree with him on that point.”